Skip to content

-GCC Salary Trends for Senior Professionals: Where Compensation Is Moving in 2026
+GCC Salary Trends for Senior Professionals (2026)

-Salary growth across the Gulf is moderating from post-pandemic peaks but remains above global averages — and the gaps between sectors are widening.
-Here's what the data says for professionals earning AED 20k+ per month.
+Salary growth across the Gulf is moderating from post-pandemic peaks but remains above global averages - and the gaps between sectors are widening.

 The headline numbers